 # FileDigest Full Public Context

 FileDigest converts PDFs, DOCX, PPTX, TXT, Markdown, HTML, and ZIP bundles into AI-ready Markdown digests and manifest.json files.
-This file is a crawlable public context bundle generated from product pages, help docs, and articles.
+This file is a crawlable public context bundle generated from product pages and docs.

 # Product Pages